 Schedule a Consultation

 If you are interested in Botox or our other nonsurgical cosmetic enhancement, call 210-227-3223 to schedule a consultation with Dr. Eric Schaffer.
+You can also click here to send us an Email Contact Form, and our staff will help you set up your appointment.
 Our practice serves San Antonio, Austin, and surrounding areas in TX.